MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/evaluate-generative-ai-app.md

 :::image type="content" source="../media/evaluations/evaluate/select-metrics-ai-quality-nlp.png" alt-text="Screenshot of the AI quality (NLP) with groundedness, relevance, and coherence metrics selected when creating a new evaluation." lightbox="../media/evaluations/evaluate/select-metrics-ai-quality-nlp.png":::

 For risk and safety metrics, you don't need to provide a connection and deployment.
-The Azure AI Studio safety evaluations back-end service provisions a GPT-4 model that can generate content risk severity scores and reasoning to enable you to evaluate your application for content harms.
+The Azure AI Foundry portal safety evaluations back-end service provisions a GPT-4 model that can generate content risk severity scores and reasoning to enable you to evaluate your application for content harms.

 You can set the threshold to calculate the defect rate for the content harm metrics (self-harm-related content, hateful and unfair content, violent content, sexual content).
 The defect rate is calculated by taking a percentage of instances with severity levels (Very low, Low, Medium, High) above a threshold.
 By default, we set the threshold as "Medium".